Truthful Aggregation of Budget Proposals: Introduction

 While the motivation of our formal model is participatory budgeting, it applies to the division of other resources such as time.
 For example, one might imagine using such a mechanism as a way to reach consensus among a team of conference organizers who wish to divide a day between talks, poster sessions, and social activities.
 Another example would be a government that needs to decide on a target energy mix (that is, how much energy should come from fossil fuels, nuclear, or renewable sources) and wishes to aggregate expert proposals.
 In all these applications, our class of moving phantom mechanisms can be used to make better decisions.

 \paragraph{Related Work}

-Several recent papers study voting rules for participatory budgeting, considering both axiomatics and computational complexity, but under the assumption that indivisible projects can either be fully funded or not funded at all~\citep{GKSA16,BPNS17,LB11c,ALT18}.
-The setting in which partial funding of alternatives is permitted has also been studied, but generally under a different utility model in which voters assign utility scores to the alternatives rather than having an ideal distribution~\citep{FGM16,BMS05,ABM17}.
+Several recent papers study voting rules for participatory budgeting, considering both axiomatics and computational complexity, but under the assumption that projects are indivisible, so can either be fully funded or not funded at all~\citep{aziz2020participatory,GKSA16,BPNS17,LB11c,ALT18}.
+The setting in which partial funding of alternatives is permitted has also been studied, but generally under a different utility model in which voters assign utility scores to the alternatives rather than having an ideal distribution~\citep{FGM16,BMS05,ABM17,airiau2019portioning}.
+In this model, \citet{GuNe14a} characterize a rule based on maximizing the Nash product using an axiom very similar to our proportionality property: If voters are single-minded in the sense of assigning utility 0 to all but one project, then the projects receive funding proportional to the number of supporters. \citet{Dudd15a} proposes a rule for this setting that satisfies a stronger proportionality criterion (which gives representation guarantees to every subset of voters) and is strategyproof if voters have dichotomous preferences.
 This body of work includes positive results for weak versions of incentive compatibility, but impossibilities for obtaining full incentive compatibility. \citet{GKG+18} perform a Mechanical Turk study exploring preference structure in a high-dimensional continuous setting similar to ours.

+Closely related to our work is an unpublished paper by \citet{midpoint}, as well as the PhD thesis (in German language) of \citet{lindner2011manipulierbarkeit}.
+Like us, they study the aggregation of points in the standard simplex.
+Their work focusses on the set of points that maximize utilitarian social welfare, defined in the $\ell_1$ sense, and studies its structure.
+Further, they discuss a sense in which this set, considered as an irresolute voting rule, is strategyproof \citep[Sec.~3.2.2]{lindner2011manipulierbarkeit}. \citet[Sec.~3.2.4]{lindner2011manipulierbarkeit} introduces a tie-breaking scheme to turn this rule into a resolute (single-valued) aggregation rule, and gives several interpretations of this scheme.
+The same tie-breaking scheme also emerges in our treatment as the unique neutral way to break ties compatible with moving phantom mechanisms. \citet[Sec.~3.4]{lindner2011manipulierbarkeit} then proposes several other aggregation rules inspired by different notions of multi-dimensional medians, some of which turn out to be strategyproof.
+Finally, \citet[Sec.~4]{lindner2011manipulierbarkeit} presents results of a detailed simulation study.